steinhardt/website/pages/01-Projects.markdown

 Welcome to kevinsteinhardt.net!
 This site is both a portfolio of my recent projects, and a place to find more information about me and what I get up to.

+My name is Kevin Steinhardt.
+I'm a graphic designer and ex-radio broadcast journalist from Cambridge in the United Kingdom.
+I studied design and radio broadcasting before moving here to the Netherlands in 2011.
+I work as one of two graphic designers at the fetish wholesale company [Mister B][] {{nsfw}}.

 You can find me online in *quite a few* places including (but not limited to): [Daytum][], [Facebook][], [Flickr][], [GitHub][], [Google Plus][], [LinkedIn][], [Pinboard][], [Soundcloud][], [Spotify][], [Tumblr][] and [Twitter][].